lvjiaxuan/release/README.md

 #### About author

-To generate more rich info in the CHANGELOG and release note, I utilize the GitHub Rest API to search for a valid author name.
+To generate more rich info in the CHANGELOG.md as same as release note, I utilize the GitHub Rest API to search for a valid author name.
 However, it is advised that the API has a [rate limit](https://docs.github.com/rest/overview/resources-in-the-rest-api#rate-limiting) for IP.

 To solve this, it could pass a GitHub PAT by `--token` when encountering this situation 😔.